speakeasy-api/bluesky-ts/README.md

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Send information about interactions with feed items back to the feed generator that served them.
-- [`useGraphGetActorStarterPacks`](docs/sdks/graph/README.md#getactorstarterpacks) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+- [`useFollowers`](docs/sdks/users/README.md#getfollowers) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

-Get a list of starter packs created by the actor.
+Enumerates accounts which follow a specified account (actor).
-- [`useGraphGetFollows`](docs/sdks/graph/README.md#getfollows) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+- [`useFollows`](docs/sdks/graph/README.md#getfollows) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Enumerates accounts which a specified account (actor) follows.
+- [`useGraphGetActorStarterPacks`](docs/sdks/graph/README.md#getactorstarterpacks) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
+Authenticated requests are usually made to the user's PDS, with automatic service proxying.
+Authenticated requests can be used for both public and non-public endpoints.*

+*To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

+Get a list of starter packs created by the actor.
 - [`useGraphGetList`](docs/sdks/graph/README.md#getlist) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*